jwschmidberger/jwschmidberger.github.io/Recent_projects.md

 title: Recent projects
 ---

+## Neural Network development to predict Survival for the Titanic Cruise
+In an effort to play around with Neural Network developement I turned my hand at the Kaggle Titanic competition.
+Implemented in Python and using the Keras package, this effort was able to get to a 78% accuracy in predicting test data survival rates.
+You can see the Jupyter Notebook **[here](/ntbooks/210318_Titanic1.ipynb)**.
+Though a little buggy, the algorighm runs well.

 ## edX Data Science Professional Certificate
 I have recently concluded an online course in Data Science through the **[edX](https://courses.edx.org/dashboard)**.
 The **[course](https://courses.edx.org/dashboard/programs/3c32e3e0-b6fe-4ee4-bd4f-210c6339e074/)**, is broken up into nine modules covering diverse aspects of data science, from data wrangling to machine learning, through the use of R.